DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 INTRO TO QUALITY OF SERVICE (QoS)

-- VOICE traffic and DATA traffic used to use entirely separate NETWORKS
+- VOICE traffic and DATA traffic used to use entirely separate networks
     - VOICE TRAFFIC used the PSTN
-    - DATA TRAFFIC used the IP NETWORK (Enterprise WAN, Internet, etc)
+    - DATA TRAFFIC used the IP network (Enterprise WAN, Internet, etc)
-- QoS wasn’t necessary as the different kinds of TRAFFIC didn’t compete for BANDWIDTH
+- QoS wasn’t necessary as the different kinds of traffic didn’t compete for bandwidth

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8a21a767-5a93-42bd-a8d4-52453f8a7341)

-- Modern NETWORKS are typically *converged networks* in which IP phones, VIDEO TRAFFIC, REGULAR TRAFFIC, etc. all share the same IP NETWORK
+- Modern networks are typically *converged networks* in which IP phones, video traffic, regular traffic, etc. all share the same IP network
-- This enables COST SAVINGS as well as more ADVANCED FEATURES for VOICE and VIDEO TRAFFIC (Example : Collaboration Software like Cisco WebEx, MS Teams, etc)
+- This enables cost savings as well as more ADVANCED FEATURES for VOICE and VIDEO traffic (Example : Collaboration Software like Cisco WebEx, MS Teams, etc)
-- HOWEVER, the different kinds of TRAFFIC now have to compete for BANDWIDTH
+- However, the different kinds of traffic now have to compete for bandwidth
-- **QoS** is a set of TOOLS used by NETWORK DEVICES to apply different TREATMENT to different PACKETS
+- **QoS** is a set of tools used by network devices to apply different treatment to different packets

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8909efdb-bbbd-4f50-b412-7abe12a3bcef)

 QUALITY OF SERVICE (QoS)

-- QoS is used to manage the following characteristics of NETWORK TRAFFIC
+- QoS is used to manage the following characteristics of network traffic
     - BANDWIDTH
         - Overall capacity of the link (measured in *bits per second*)
         - QoS tools allow you to RESERVE a certain amount of a link’s BANDWIDTH for specific kinds of traffic